lukstafi/ppx_minidebug/README.md

 the prefixes for Markdown / HTML outputs I might use at the time of writing:

 - `~hyperlink:"./"` or `~hyperlink:"../"` depending on the relative locations of the log file and the binary
-- `~hyperlink:"vscode://file//wsl.localhost/ubuntu23/home/lukstafi/ppx_minidebug/"`
+- `~hyperlink:"vscode://file//wsl.localhost/Ubuntu/home/lukstafi/ppx_minidebug/"`
   - if left-clicking a link from within VS Code Live Preview follows the file in the HTML preview window rather than an editor window, middle-click the link
 - `~hyperlink:"https://github.com/lukstafi/ppx_minidebug/tree/main/"`

 ### Recommended: `values_first_mode`

 This setting puts the result of the computation as the header of a computation subtree, rather than the source code location of the computation.
 I recommend using this setting as it reduces noise and makes the important information easier to find and visible with less unfolding.
 Another important benefit is that it makes hyperlinks usable, by pushing them from the summary line to under the fold.
-I decided to not make it the default setting, because it is not available in the bare-bones runtimes, and can be confusing.
+I decided to not make it the default setting, because it is not available in the `Flushing` runtime, and can be confusing.

 For example: